DevOps-Training-AJK/DevOps-SelfLearning/DevOps Setup/AWS/simplejs.md

 # Deploy a simple js frontend app into EKS through automation

-## NOTE: Since i don't git due to organization restriction.
-I created a ubuntu VM in EC2
+#### NOTE: Since i don't git due to organization restriction.
+I created a ubuntu VM in EC2 as IAM user

 1. Create a instance in AWS (deny all outbound rules in SG), then install ansible & terraform